stuartmcalpine/desc_continuous_integration/docs/desc/ci.rst

     updates locally before pushing code to a repository, or you can use a CI server that checks for new code commits in a repository.*"

-    -- `GitHub
+    -- `Taken from the GitHub website
     <https://docs.github.com/en/actions/automating-builds-and-tests/about-continuous-integration>`__

-Essentially, CI is a philosophy to keep a repositories' code live and up-to-date, by encouraging each developer to push their code changes as frequently as possible, whilst ensuring the codebase remains stable and bug free through the use of a test suite and a CI workflow.
+Essentially, CI is a philosophy to keep a repositories' code live and up-to-date, by encouraging the developers to push their code changes as frequently as possible, whilst ensuring the codebase remains stable and bug free through the use of a test suite and a CI workflow.

-CI is a keenly encouraged guideline when developing DESC software.
+CI is a keenly encouraged practice when developing DESC software.
 Continuous testing is a key means of maintaining software quality.
 Running tests regularly can significantly reduce development time, as they can catch bugs as soon as they are introduced.
 In addition, comprehensive tests allow for aggressive